Restaurants, gyms sue NYC Mayor Bill de Blasio over COVID-19 vaccine mandate

 Mr. de Blasio told reporters on Wednesday that he has “tremendous confidence that we’re in a very good legal position.”

-“We’re in a global pandemic still,” he said, defending his order.
+“We’re in a global pandemic still,” he said, defending his order and suggesting the mandate is a way to motivate more vaccinations.

 San Francisco, New Orleans and Los Angeles are also expected to implement a vaccine mandate for people entering restaurants and gyms, according to Forbes.